GatoGraphQL/GatoGraphQL/README.md

 ### Avoid (or lessen) JavaScript fatigue

-PoP is not a JavaScript framework, but a framework spanning into the server and client-side.
+PoP is not a JavaScript framework, but a framework spanning the server and client-side.
 While developers can add client-side JavaScript to enhance the application, it is certainly not a requirement, and powerful applications can be created with basic knowledge of JavaScript.

 ### Implement COPE or similar techniques